kappter/amalgamator/README.md

 ## Counts
   * Global count of amalgamations made/left, pioneer achievements and veteran achievements include invites to new systems.
 ## Notifications
-  * Any time a user encounters an amalgamation (anon) or contributes/revisits an amalgamation that you are a current contributor on (you have not left) an alert containing a truncated portion of the contributions
+  * Any time a user encounters an amalgamation (anon) or contributes/revisits an amalgamation that you are a current contributor on (you have not left) an alert containing a truncated portion of the contributions will be sent
   * The only aditional information available to a user considering an amagamation post is the "high volume" notification and users may opt to skip or not contribute setting that id to the very last in a stack a one to many user to amalgamation data structure.
 ## Modes of Use
   * Focused